 - Crash rate stats per make/model: The Model S exceeded IIHS vehicle safety ratings back in 2013, earning 5.4 stars out of 5 stars.
 No other vehicle has surpassed the agency’s rating system.
 Since the original rating, the model continues to earn superior ratings from the IIHS, except for headlamps, which the IIHS believes do not provide sufficient visibility in curves.

 - Price of parts: Tesla manufacturer parts can be pricey, with few aftermarket alternatives available.
-The sunroof may be the most expensive part of the S, with a price of $4,500.
 Repairing a Tesla provides an additional level of complexity; there are limited authorized repair shops and dealers.
 In addition, Teslas are manufactured using unibody casting.
 Minor damage to part of a front panel, for example, could mean a whole major section must be replaced.
-Cast frames are generally safer, but much more expensive in case of damage to isolated areas.
+Cast frames are generally safer, but much more expensive in case of damage to isolated areas, which can also drive up insurance rates.
+For example, owners have received estimates of $7,000 to fix a small dent and scratch with no need for parts, while another got a $30,000 estimate to repair minor damage on the door and fender.

 - Safety features: Tesla Model S vehicles come with a number of standard safety features that may offset the cost of coverage.
 Multiple cameras monitor surroundings to alert the driver of any hazards or vehicles in potential blind spots.
 There are air bags throughout the cabin including knee and overhead air bags.
 Traction control keeps the car safely on the road.